 I was impressed, properly impressed!
 It’s fast, customizable, has a high development rate, good community, and growing popularity.
 It even has image processing!
 I was able to take a theme and modify it without getting lost in stylesheets, asset pipelines, and Gems.

-Best of all; I was able to make shortcodes that pulls data straight from the API of my logistics system.
+I was even able to make shortcodes that pulls data straight from the API of my logistics system.
 That is a considerable advantage; if I ever swap out any parts on a project, the project page will update on the next build — automatically! :D

 I’m also spending some time making helper scripts that minimize the time I have to spend doing things like gathering and resizing images and videos.